Comprehensive vs. Collision Insurance: Key Differences

 If you're a safe driver, don't drive very often and can easily afford to cover the cost of a car repair, you might want to forego the added cost of collision insurance.
 But an accident may cause significant damage to your car.

-The average cost of a new passenger vehicle topped $44,000 in January 2024, according to Kelley Blue Book research.
+The average cost of a new passenger vehicle topped $49,000 at the beginning of 2026, according to Kelley Blue Book.
 If your car is relatively new, spending a few hundred dollars a year on collision insurance can help you avoid bearing the full cost of replacing or repairing it.
 Collision insurance makes sense for most drivers as a way to avoid huge repair bills or replacement costs.

 The Bottom Line